troblin03/tech-with-tom/technical/terminal.md

   - `-r` adds a 'recursive' option to this command.
 The entire directory and all it's contents will be copied (backed up).
 - `rm` is short for remove and is essentially a 'delete' command
   - `-r` adds a 'recursive' option to this command.
 The entire directory and all it's contents will be deleted.
+- `>` informs the shell to redirect any output into a file instead of printing it in the CLI.
+The shell will create a new file or overwite the existing file if left unspecified.
+  - `>>` will instead append the output to an existing file, leaving the previous contents untouched
+- `less` preceding a file will print the contents of a file page by page in the CLI
+  - `b` pushes forward one screen, `b` back one, and `q` will quit.
+- `sort` will sort a file in the CLI.
+It DOES NOT alter the file itself
+  - The `-n` specifies a numerical rather than alphabetical sort
+  - Combined with the `>` command, we can send the sorted output to a new or existing file
+- `echo` can be used to print text
+- `cut` is used to remove or cut out certain sections of each line in the file.
+Unless specified, cut will expect the delimiter (seperator) to be the TAB key.
+  - We can use `-d ,` to specify a comma as the delimiter
+  - `-f 2` Can be used to specify the column to extract (in this example the second column).
+- `uniq` stands for uniq and filters any duplicates.
+We must include `sort` in the pipe prior to this because it only works on _adjacent_ lines.

+###### Pipes

+Having to run commands line by line can become confusing because you need to specify intermediaries and it can become difficult to follow.
+In Shell, we overcome this by using 'Pipes'

+- A pipe is communicated using the `|` symbol.
+It tells the shell to use the output of the command to the left as the input to the command to the right.

 ###### Wildcards